 - Does not needlessly duplicate coverage already in the collections or available elsewhere

 An item, in whatever format, that sufficiently meets the general objective criteria listed above, is then evaluated based on the subjective criteria related to the level of existing collections, programs, and goals.
 Specific criteria may also be considered for format or discrete collections.

 The MSU Libraries purchases items jointly with other institutions, as appropriate.
 Because vendors offer a wide-variety of pricing options, joint purchases do not always result in a lower price than if they were purchased by each institution individually.
-Primary partner libraries include the other MSUs, the Montana State Library/State of Montana, the University of Montana, and other Montana Academic Libraries.
-In addition, MSU particpates in a variety of consortial arrangements such as EBSCoR's ESIG and organizational memberships such as Lyrasis where additional discounts may be obtained.
+Primary partner libraries include the TRAILS consortium ; the other MSUs; the Montana State Library/State of Montana; the University of Montana and other Montana Academic Libraries individually.
+In addition, MSU participates in a variety of consortial arrangements including but not limited to organizational memberships such as Lyrasis where additional discounts may be obtained.

 Due to space and resources constraints, we are not able to accept donations of books or other physical items.
 For a full description of our approach to donations please read our Gift Policy.

 As a general policy, MSU Library does not purchase textbooks for the collection.
 The Library may acquire textbooks selectively for the collection if they have long-term research, study, or archival value.
 For a full description of our approach to textbooks please read our Textbook Policy.

 Collection Evaluation & Maintenance

 Regular evaluation includes a consideration of the condition of materials, subject covered, the percentage of holding within that area of the collections, usage, the date of the last weeding, format, costs, redundancy in other materials or in other formats, etc.